leejones/pipefitter/README.md

     $ pipefitter
     Skipped compile because no changes were detected.

-You can archive a compile in case it can be reused later (ex. switching back and forth between branches)
+Pipefitter automatically archives your compiles in case it can be reused later (ex. switching back and forth between branches).
+Archive will purge old compiles so you don't have to worry about them crufting up your disk.

-    $ pipefitter --archive
+    $ pipefitter
     $ rm -rf public/assets # oh no!
     $ pipefitter
     Used compiled assests from local archive!